 The UK Trade and Investment service is aimed at UK businesses that want to grow their business internationally.
 It also gives help to overseas businesses that want to locate in the UK.

-If you import goods of a military nature, you may need to contact the BIS Import Licensing Branch.
+If you import goods of a military nature, you may need to contact the BEIS Import Licensing Branch.
 They issue import licences for specified goods on safety grounds.

 You can call the BEIS Import Licensing Branch Helpline on Telephone: 01642 364 333.

 The Export Control Organisation has more information on exporting controlled goods.

 You can also contact your trade association or local Chamber of Commerce for more advice.
 Find out how to contact your local Chamber of Commerce on the British Chambers of Commerce website.

 How to get help